If you like your Christmas markets sandwiched between mighty imperial buildings, then Maria-Theresien-Platz is another must on your list.

 - Alternatively, if you want to enjoy a Christmas market without too much of the Christmas bit (or much of the market bit, frankly), then wander up to the MuseumsQuartier for their winter event

-The 2024 market runs from November 13th to December 31st.
-Those post-Xmas days might take the form of a Silvesterdorf New Year market.
+I don’t have details yet for the 2025 market.
+The previous version ran from November 13th to December 31st.
+Those post-Xmas days constituted a Silvesterdorf New Year market: essentially a continuation of the Christmas market.

 - 11am to 9pm (Sun to Thurs)